ganry/markdown-angularjs/README.md

 MarkDown Editor with AngularJs
 =====================

-Simple Markdown Editor with AngularJs and CodeMirror by [Henry Keller](http://www.henrykeller.eu).
+Simple Markdown Editor with AngularJs and CodeMirror

 Just proof-of-concept.